Paratco/goose-js/README.md

 /**
  * Down migration
+ * optional
  * @param {import('knex').Knex} db - The database connection
  */
 export async function down(db) {
     await db.schema.dropTable('users');
 }

+// optionally export a flag to indicate that this migration does not require a transaction (default is false)
+//export const noTransaction = true;

+// optionally export a flag to indicate that this migration is irreversible (default is false)
+//export const irreversible = true;
 ```
+also with noTransaction and irreversible flags you can control the behavior of the migration:
+- `noTransaction`: If exported as `true`, the migrator Runs the entire up (or down) outside of an enclosing transaction.
+Useful for DDL that MySQL won’t allow in a TXN or to avoid long-running locks
+- `irreversible`: If exported as `true`, the migrator refuses to rollback (and halts further “down” migrations when stepping back), even if you’ve implemented a down() function.
+Acts like a hard save-point.

+difference of irreversible and not exporting `down` is that:
+`irreversible migration will not be rolled back and stops below migrations too (act like save point in reset and down-to 0 commands), while not exporting down will just skip the rollback step.`

+irreversible is a custom flag and not part of goose, you can use it in sql migrations too, just use `-- +goose IRREVERSIBLE` in top of file.

 ## Programmatic Usage